helpvisa/project_01/README.md

 # Description
 Find artists similar to the ones you already love and give them a listen and a helping hand.
 We're currently utilizing the Last.fm and YouTube API to deliver artists of a similar genre.
 We decided to choose Bulma and Skeleton framework.

+# Technologies Used
+Bulma and Skeleton
+Javascript
+HTML
+Jquery

 # Screenshots

 https://helpvisa/up_n_coming/assets/images/screenshot.PNG